artsy/artsy.github.io/_posts/2022-05-06-deprecating-kaws.markdown

 ### Lack of relationship between collections and artworks

-All KAWS-backed artwork grids (e.g. any `/collection/:slug` page) is the ephemeral result of a canned search query.
+Any KAWS-backed artwork grid (e.g. any `/collection/:slug` page) is the ephemeral result of a canned search query.
 This has some advantages: collections stay evergreen & current, so long as artworks with appropriate metadata continue to land on the platform.
 But it also has some downsides: there is no modeled relationship between a collection and its artworks, so given an artwork, you _can't_ tell what collections it's in.